-9.1 If a tenant or service user is dissatisfied with the level of service they have received in relation to this strategy, a complaint should be made to the Cooperative who will respond in accordance with our Complaints Policy.
-Should the tenant or service user remain dissatisfied having exhausted the organisation's internal complaints procedures, they can raise a complaint to the Scottish Public Services Ombudsman (SPSO).
+9.1 If a tenant is dissatisfied with the level of service they have received in relation to this strategy, a complaint should be made to the Co-operative who will respond in accordance with our Complaints Policy.
+Should the tenant remain dissatisfied having exhausted the organisation's internal complaints procedures, they can raise a complaint to the Scottish Public Services Ombudsman (SPSO).